teknofage/Transformers-The-Movie-Fan-Quiz/Readme.md

 (1960)

-7. In which year did Peking officially change the foreign pronunciation of its name back to Beijing?
+7. In which year did Peking officially start to change the foreign pronunciation of its name back to Beijing?

 number

 (1949)

-8. Beijing is the world's most populated capital city, but which somes in at number 2?
+8. Beijing is the world's most populated capital city, but which city comes in at number 2?

 a.
 New Delhi
 b.
 Tokyo
 c.
 Manila
 d.
 Moscow
 e.
 Cairo

+(New Delhi)

 9. Ngerulmud, the capital city of the Pacific island nation of Palau, is the world's least populated national capital.
 What is its population range?